 - The Social Darwinist: Nicholas Wyatt is this personified, viewing anyone who doesn't measure up as unworthy of surviving in the corporate world.
 This makes his total loss to Goddard at the end of book rather fitting.
 Goddard himself shows shades of this when trying to convince Adam to stay on at the end, claiming that unlike his father Adam had truly "proved himself" as a winner.

 - Super Prototype: The optical chip, a new technology that would revolutionize the entire technology industry, that is the macguffin for the majority of the book.
 It doesn't exist, and was a bluff created by Goddard to get Wyatt to bankrupt his company by buying a company that had the hold on making the process, thereby allowing Goddard to buy out Wyatt's company once it ran out of capital and his debts were called in.

-- Was It All a Lie?: Adam eventually asks this when everything has been revealed, to both Jack Goddard, Dr. Judith Bolton, and his girlfriend, Alana.
+- Was It All a Lie?: Adam eventually asks this when everything has been revealed, to Jock Goddard, Dr. Judith Bolton, and finally his girlfriend, Alana.
 Judith and Alana in particular try very hard to convince him otherwise, but he remains disillusioned.

 - Weasel Coworker: Chad.
 As soon as Adam meets him, the man does everything he can to sabotage Adam, with Adam eventually learning to dodge the traps Chad lays out for him.